gardener/gardener/docs/concepts/resource-manager.md

 A `ManagedResource` has an optional `.spec.class` field that allows it to indicate that it belongs to a given class of resources.
 The `.controllers.resourceClass` field in the component configuration restricts the watch to `ManagedResource`s with the given `.spec.class`.
 A default class is assumed if no class is specified.

+For instance, the `gardener-resource-manager` which is deployed in the Shoot’s control plane namespace in the Seed does not specify a `.spec.class` and watches only for resources in the control plane namespace by specifying it in the `.sourceClientConnection.namespace`  field.

+If the `.spec.class` changes this means that the resources have to be handled by a different Gardener Resource Manager.
+That is achieved by:
+1. Cleaning all referenced resources by the Gardener Resource Manager that was responsible for the old class in its target cluster.
+2. Creating all referenced resources by the Gardener Resource Manager that is responsible for the new class in its target cluster.

 #### [Conditions](../../pkg/resourcemanager/controller/health)